Skip banner and navigation tools.

 Mission Elapsed Time (MET)

 MET is the time used internally by Swift; any times you enter are ultimately converted to MET.
 If you know the MET of the time in question, you can enter it directly.
-Note that any purely numeric (or exponential) number entered in a time box which cannot be parsed as a calendar date of Julian date will be assumed to be an MET value (for time-resolved spectra, if the number is less than 108 it is interpreted as the time since the start time).
+Any purely numeric (or exponential) number entered in a time box which cannot be parsed as a calendar date or Julian date will be assumed to be an MET value.
+If the “All input times relative to [start time]” option is ticked, the MET values will be interpreted as being relative not to the Swift Epoch, but to the start time.
+For time-resolved spectra, if the number is less than 108 it is interpreted as the time since the start time regardless of whether this box is ticked.

 Back to contents | Back to product generator